 Торіс Feedback from stakeholders 2 Explanation by Van Lanschot Kempen Indexation The indexation clause that we want to include in our remuneration policy is seen as positive by most stakeholders.
 They do not favour a large increase in remuneration at one time, but prefer small increases over the years.
 Further to the feedback received, we maximised the (discretionary) indexation possibility to the general increase granted to the wider workforce in the organisation.
-The indexation is also maximised by the derived Consumer Price Index (CPI) applicable over the previous year, but only when it can be justified by the financial performance of Van Lanschot Kempen.
+The indexation is also maximised by the derived Consumer Price Index (CPI) 4 applicable over the previous year, but only when it can be justified by the financial performance of Van Lanschot Kempen.
 Peer group The peer group that was used for the market assessment in December 2017 is a concern for certain stakeholders.
 Questions were raised about the selection criteria of the peer group and why significantly larger companies have been selected.
 We explained that the Dutch Banking Code prescribes that the peer group should be composed of comparable positions both inside and outside the financial industry, including the relevant international context.
 Furthermore, we are convinced that market capitalisation does not drive talent.
 Our talent market is much broader than that of our direct competitors.
-The relative size of our company versus our competitors drives the need to attract better people than the competition.
+The relative size of our company versus our competitors dives the need to attract better people than the competition.
 Prompted by our business strategy, we are willing to pay for the best people in the market.
 Typically, this talent comes from companies that are larger than ours.
 We also increasingly recruit from outside the banking sector.
 We explained that we want to keep the companies selected from our peer group consistent over the next few years, and that the selection should be seen in conjunction with the fact that the current remuneration package of our Statutory Board members occupies a position far below the median of the peer group.
 In fact, they are placed around the first quartile.
 Following feedback from stakeholders, in 2019 we asked Willis Towers Watson (WTW) to update the market assessment for the Statutory Board.
 No changes were made in the companies selected, but we asked WTW in particular to benchmark one level deeper in the organisation for the larger firms in the peer group, with a focus on positions at a similar job level.
 This means that our CEO was compared with positions that report to the CEO (CEO-1 level); for the other Statutory Board positions, divisional heads were taken that report to CEO-1 level (i.e. CEO-2).
 As these positions do not have formal board responsibilities, a standard board premium (in line with market practice) was applied to the base salary levels.
-Based on this updated analysis, we found that the CEO and CFO are still placed below median market levels (in the 40th percentile for the CEO), while the other Statutory Board members are placed at median market levels.
+Based on this updated analysis, we found that the CEO and CFO are still placed below median market levels (in the 40th percentile for the CEO and 44th percentile for the CFO), while the other Statutory Board members are placed at median market levels.
+When we change our remuneration policy in the future, we will also review our peer group, taking into account the feedback that we received.